AleksejDix/allyship.dev/apps/allystudio/src/lib/testing/README.md

-# Allyship.dev Testing Framework Analysis
+# AllyStudio Testing Framework

 ## Overview

-This document provides an analysis of the testing framework in the Allyship.dev project, specifically in the `apps/allystudio/src/lib/testing` directory.
-The framework is designed for accessibility testing of web pages and is integrated into a Chrome extension using Plasmo.
+The AllyStudio Testing Framework provides a robust system for automated accessibility testing of web pages.
+It enables the extension to detect accessibility issues in real-time and provide actionable feedback to users.

 ## System Architecture